— The Loippo investor family fell in love with Lapland

 The family’s son, Juho, operates as the company’s managing director, and all the investments are related to the development of new technology with which natural resources are saved.

-Sunday Morning Resort is a resort, which was originally built for the needs of Aamulehti’s directors in 1990.
+The resort was originally built for the needs of Aamulehti’s directors in 1990.
 The six-hundred-square-metre main building and its semi-detached houses had been on the market for a long time, when enquiries were raised in Pelkosenniemi concerning whether the village school could move into the premises.

 “For the sake of the school and our own children, we came to have a look at this, but it’s not suitable as a school.
 We made an offer for it, and it was accepted.”